github/accessibility-alt-text-bot/README.md

 ## How to add this action to your repo

-Copy this workflow into any repo you want the Accessibility-alt-text-bot to run in.
+Copy this workflow into any repo you want the accessibility-alt-text-bot to run in.

 ```
 name: Test Accessibility-alt-text-bot